sajibsrs/notes-on-react/README.md

 }
 ```

-*Note: Props stands for properties.*
+*Note: Props stands for properties.
+Props is available to both class and functional components.*

 ## 5 # State
 React class components has a built-in state object.
 State object is used to store property values that belongs to the component.
 When state changes, the component re-renders.